krsukanto/openshift-tekton-june-2022/Day1/README.md

 - Build
   - a Pod where your application source are cloned from code repository and compiled/packaged into custom container images, which are later pushed into OpenShift Image Registry as Image Streams

+## etcd
+- key/value database that runs in the master node or external to master node
+- API Server is the only component in the Control Plane that has access to etcd database

+## Deployment
+- applications are normally deployed into OpenShift as Deployments
+- manages ReplicaSet
+- Deployment supports Rolling update
+- Deployment facilitates scale up/down via ReplicaSet
+- an entry in the etcd database

+## ReplicaSet
+- manages the Pods
+- supports scale up/down
+- an entry in the etcd database

+## Pod
+- a group of related containers
+- general best practice is one application per container

 ## RedHat OpenShift commands